kakachiUchiha/Transit-Route-Twin/README.md

 Modifier
 cd server
 npm start

 Start the frontend:

-bash
-Copier
-Modifier
 cd ../client
 npm start
 Then open your browser at:
 http://localhost:8080

+---

-API Reference
+## API Reference
 GET /route/:lineId/arrivals
 Fetch the latest list of estimated bus arrivals for a given route.

 Response:

-json
-Copier
-Modifier
 [
   {
     "vehicleId": "1234",